Senkaku Islands: Sovereignty dispute

-In 2012 the Japanese Ministry of Foreign Affairs created a webpage in support of its claims.
-Separately, in a 2012 government statement Beijing declaring the territorial-sea baselines for Diaoyu Islands and its affiliated islets, framing the claimed 12-nautical-mile waters around the group.
-In late 2014 the National Marine Data and Information Service, a department under the State Oceanic Administration of China created a website of its own to support its claims.
+In 2012, the Japanese Ministry of Foreign Affairs created a webpage in support of its claims.
+Separately, in a 2012 government statement, Beijing declared the territorial-sea baselines for the Diaoyu Islands and their affiliated islets, framing the claimed 12-nautical-mile waters around the group.
+In late 2014, the National Marine Data and Information Service, a department under the State Oceanic Administration of China, created a website of its own to support its claims.

 On 22 June 2020, the Ishigaki City Council voted to change the name of the area containing the Senkaku Islands from "Tonoshiro" to "Tonoshiro Senkaku".
-Republic of China's Ministry of Foreign Affairs responded that the islands belong to Republic of China, and any moves to deny this fact are invalid.
+The Republic of China's Ministry of Foreign Affairs responded that the islands belong to the Republic of China, and any moves to deny this fact are invalid.
 The Taiwanese government and the opposition KMT party also condemned the council's move, saying the Islands are ROC territory and the nation would not give up even "an inch" of its sovereignty.

 United States' position

 The official and successive US position takes no stance on the ultimate sovereignty.
+The US previously recognized Japan's sovereignty over the Senkaku Islands from 1895 to 1972.

-During the 1971–72 reversion debate, the United States stated that it could only return to Japan what it had originally received, namely, administrative rights, not sovereignty.
+However, during the 1971–72 reversion debate, the US adopted an ambiguous policy, stating that it could only return to Japan what it had originally received, namely, administrative rights, not sovereignty.
 Accordingly, the Okinawa Reversion Agreement was structured to transfer administrative rights only and “does not affect the legal status” of the islands' sovereignty; successive US administrations have taken no position on ultimate sovereignty, while treating the controversy as a matter for the parties to resolve.

+"The United States believes that a return of administrative rights over those islands to Japan, from which the rights were received, can in no way prejudice any underlying claims.
+The United States cannot add to the legal rights Japan possessed before it transferred administration of the islands to us, nor can the United States, by giving back what it received, diminish the rights of other claimants.
+The United States has made no claim to the Senkaku Islands and considers that any conflicting claims to the islands are a matter for resolution by the parties concerned."

 Both the Republic of China (Taiwan) and the People’s Republic of China protested the inclusion of the islets in the reversion arrangements and asserted their own claims: on 15 March 1971 the ROC submitted a note verbale in Washington asserting that Diaoyutai is ROC territory, to which the US replied that returning administrative rights to Japan would not affect ROC's sovereignty claims; PRC statements likewise rejected the reversion and asserted that Diaoyu Dao is China’s territory.